Justin's note: Today, we're handing the Dispatch over to our good friend Teeka Tiwari—former fund manager and the youngest VP ever at Shearson Lehman.

 Even in today’s digital age, it takes 10 days on average just to handle the paperwork.
 Sometimes, it can take up to a month.

-But all of that just changed on Sept.
-7.
+But all of that just changed last September 7.

 Here’s how the deal was done…

-Barclays Bank used a new technology called the blockchain to transact the trade.
+British banking giant Barclays used a new technology called the “blockchain” to transact the trade.

 The blockchain also has a built-in electronic record-keeping and transaction system.
 Both trade parties are able to track all documentation via a secure network.
 That means no third-party verification is required.